gqi/MRMix/README.md

 ### Example

-If the summary statistics have been standardized
+If the summary statistics have been standardized by the user:
 ```
 library(MRMix)
 data("sumstats_std", package = "MRMix") # sumstats_std has been standardized